Watch this smartphone-assisted robot beat the pants off of humans in air hockey

 Oculus engineer Dov Katz arrested in sting after allegedly soliciting sex from a 15-year-old girl

-It’s the holidays and that means its time to watch robots cream humans in bouts of skill.
+It’s the holidays and that means it’s time to watch robots cream humans in bouts of skill.
 The latest example of robotics winning over a meatbag?
-This amazing air-hockey robot powered by a smartphone, and Arduino board, and a plotter-like robotic arm.
+This amazing air-hockey robot powered by a smartphone, Arduino board and a plotter-like robotic arm.

 The system works by watching the puck on the surface of the table and moving to where the puck is going.
 It actively blocks attacks on its goal and it can beat humans regularly.